 We are very optimistic that the consumer's desire for functional, high-quality contemporary products at a fair price will serve Victorinox well in 2017.

 Our fear for 2017 is purely the macroeconomic and the geopolitical landscape.
-As a global brand we distribute our apparel to all the major regions (Asia, the Americas, Europe).
+As a global brand, we distribute our apparel to all the major regions (Asia, the Americas, Europe).
 Along with many brands, we are under pressure due to currency fluctuations and instability in government policies that could impact trade agreements.
 Our hope is that our global leaders will find win-win solutions to ensure that the local and global impacts are positive.

 Cindy McNaull, Global Brand and Marketing Director, Cordura